LDPC codes: comparing cluster graphs to factor graphs: Representation of LDPC codes

-For exact inference, a graph needs to have a tree structure (i.e., without any loops whatsoever), which can be constructed for small PGMs (such as the Hamming (7,4) code) using the \emph{junction tree} algorithm.
-However, this algorithm is NP-complete in obtaining optimal trees for large PGMs, in our case larger LDPC codes.
-The cluster graph in (c) is compiled using a general purpose cluster graph construction algorithm termed the \emph{layered trees running intersection property} (LTRIP) algorithm developed in~\cite{streicher2017graph}.
-This algorithm proceeds in layers by considering each variable in a separate layer.
-For each variable, it determines an optimal tree structure over all clusters.
+The LTRIP algorithm can be applied to large LDPC codes and proceeds in layers by considering each variable in a separate layer.
+For each variable, it determines a tree structure over all clusters.
 The sepsets between pairs of clusters are then merged across all layers to form the final sepsets.
-The resulting cluster graph satisfies RIP and allows richer information content to be shared between clusters, since more that one variable can be embedded in a sepset.
+The resulting cluster graph satisfies the RIP and allows richer information content to be shared between clusters.
 The resultant graph structure in general will contain loops, i.e. it is not necessarily a tree structure.
-Whereas inference on graphs with a tree structure is exact, inference on loopy graphs only approximate the true marginal distributions -- we refer the reader to~\cite{streicher2017graph} for more detail regarding the LTRIP algorithm.
+We refer the reader to \cite{streicher2017graph} for more detail regarding the LTRIP algorithm.

-There are two notable differences between graph (b) and (c).
-Firstly, the factor graph has more nodes and edges than the cluster graph, which will require more computation during message passing.
-Secondly, all sepsets in the factor graph are univariate while some sepsets in the cluster graph contain joint probability distributions.
-Useful correlations between variables may be lost in the factor graph while a cluster graph can preserve them, making messages more informative.
-We describe our message passing approach in the following section.
+In contrast to what is the case with a factor graph, the sepsets in a cluster graph may in general contain more than one variable.
+The advantages of larger sepsets are that it contributes to faster convergence and less computation since fewer variables are marginalised out during message passing.
+The largest cluster nodes in the graph will dominate the computational requirements, and they are exactly the same as the largest factor nodes in the factor graph.

-\subsection{Message passing approach}
+\section{Message passing approach}